alexandregme/ionic-angular-crud/README.md

 ### Prerequisites

-To use Ionics you need to make sure you have node 6.x version installed at your local.
+To use Ionic you need to make sure you have node 6.x version installed at your local.

 ### Installing and Running